 Here we provide suggestions for finding equipment needed to do this protocol.

-Body Brushes: We recommend dry skin brushing for all of our patients, using a natural bristle brush.
+Body Brushes: Dr. Gonzalez recommended dry skin brushing for all of his patients, using a natural bristle brush.
 The best way to purchase a brush is to go to a health food store or bath product store and feel the bristles on the available products; the brush should feel pleasantly scratchy, not abrasive, and different patients will have different preferences for brushes.
 Earth Therapeutics has a good line of brushes that can be ordered from their website or from Amazon.

 Coffee Pots: Coffee can be made in stainless steel or glass equipment.
 Many patients already have a suitable coffee pot; for those who do not, the coffee can be made by boiling the grounds in water and then straining the brew.
 A simpler alternative is to purchase a stainless steel percolator, such as the very durable ones made by Farberware.
 Cuisinart also makes stainless steel percolators, some with timers which allow the pot to shut down automatically to give the coffee time to cool.

-Grinder for Fourteen-Grain Cereal: The Fourteen-Grain Cereal is an important component of the diet for many of our patients, and it must be ground each evening in a small coffee or seed grinder, then soaked in apple juice or other liquid.
+Grinder for 11-Grain Cereal: The 11-Grain Cereal is an important component of the diet for many of our patients, and it must be ground each evening in a small coffee or seed grinder, then soaked in apple juice or other liquid.
 Many such products are available; we have had good reports on the Braun and Cuisinart models.

-Water Filters: We recommend good quality water to drink, to cook with, and to prepare the coffee for coffee enemas.
+Water Filters: He recommended good quality water to drink, to cook with, and to prepare the coffee for coffee enemas.
 Some patients choose to purchase spring water or filtered water, but because of the volume of water involved, many choose to purchase a water filter.
-We recommend reverse osmosis filtration, which can be accomplished with a built-in unit with the filter and storage tank under the sink, or with a portable unit.
-For built-in units we suggest working with a company in your area such as Culligan.
+He recommended reverse osmosis filtration, which can be accomplished with a built-in unit with the filter and storage tank under the sink, or with a portable unit.
+For built-in units he suggested working with a company in your area such as Culligan.
 Portable countertop units made by Nature's Spring are available through Ozark Water Service; they also offer prefilters, water testing, and service for the units they sell.